seyithocuk/Automated_Audit_Reconciliations/README.md

 **Manual_script.pdf** is an outline of the procedure of how one can adapt the Python algorithm (audit_reconciliations.py) to one's needs and wishes.
 Some programming skills (preferably Python) and some experience with regular expressions is necessary.

 **Sample-annual report-fund.pdf** is an artificially created sample PDF document that represents a typical annual report.
+One can use this file to test the algorithm.

 **Automating Audit Reconciliations A Use Case_Paper.pdf** is the paper based on the work that is done, which is submitted to the journal "Current Issues in Auditing" of the American Accounting Association.